simoore/cantilever-optimizer/README.md

     return opt
 ```

+At completion of the optimization routine, the following files are output for
+the above example.

+* `fast-new-compact-design.npy` -- The parameters of the optimal solution in a
+    binary format.
+* `fast-new-compact-design.txt` -- The parameters of the optimal solution in a
+    text format.
+* `fast-new-compact-image.png` -- An image of the optimal topology.
+8 `fast-new-compact-records.txt` -- Lists the cost function at each iteration
+    of the optimization routine.

 To re-execute the optimization the `.npy` output from the previous execution
 of the script must be deleted.
-For the above example the file is
-`examples/fast-new-compact-design.npy`.
-The YAML configuration file for a
+The YAML configuration file for an optimization
-optimization problem is shown below.
+problem is shown below.

 ```
 ---